dyte-submissions/dyte-vit-2022-mohitn787/README.md

 --> The link added into the pr_link list is the link of the pull request made by self

+--> make sure that 'mo.txt' file is in the same directory as that of the python notebook, having the initial content as "hello"

 --> All the github actions is done using the Github API, secret access token is also mentioned to verify the same

 --> To fetch the version number from 'package.json', I have used github api to fetch the contents of the file